taiwangoldcard/website/content/application-faq/after-submitting-application.md

  This translates to "You entered Taiwan 'visa-exempt', but when applying you selected the wrong visa/identity category, application refused."

-Don't stress.
-You will have to make a new application, but your old one can be refunded.
+Unfortunately, this mistake cannot be fixed, you will have to make a new application and may not get a refund.
  When [starting an application](/application-faq/application/#starting-your-application) from inside Taiwan, you will be asked what visa you hold.
 A common mistake is to select "I entered R.O.C. with a visa of which the duration of stay is more than 60 days" because you have a